The Hanson Center for Communication coordinated the College of Engineering's Three Minute Thesis (3MT) competition in Fall 2024.

-The College of Engineering's 3MT takes place as part of the lead up to the university-wide 3MT held by the Graduate College.
+The College of Engineering's 3MT took place as part of the lead up to the university-wide 3MT held by the Graduate College.
 The last three university-wide winners not only participated in the CoE 3MT, they all took classes and workshops with the Hanson Center.

 What is the 3MT?